Twilio (NYSE:TWLO) Price Target Cut to $250.00

-Twilio (NYSE:TWLO – Get Rating) had its target price cut by research analysts at JMP Securities from $510.00 to $250.00 in a research report issued to clients and investors on Thursday, The Fly reports.
-JMP Securities’ price target suggests a potential upside of 115.15% from the company’s current price.
+Twilio (NYSE:TWLO – Get Rating) had its target price dropped by investment analysts at Cowen from $300.00 to $250.00 in a note issued to investors on Thursday, The Fly reports.
+Cowen’s price target indicates a potential upside of 132.82% from the company’s previous close.

-Several other equities analysts have also recently issued reports on the company.
-Cowen lowered their price objective on Twilio from $350.00 to $300.00 in a research report on Thursday, April 21st.
-Canaccord Genuity Group lowered their price target on Twilio from $510.00 to $455.00 and set a “buy” rating on the stock in a report on Thursday, February 10th.
-Macquarie increased their price target on Twilio from $281.00 to $306.00 and gave the company an “outperform” rating in a report on Thursday, February 10th.
-Canaccord Genuity Group lowered their price target on Twilio from $510.00 to $455.00 and set a “buy” rating on the stock in a report on Thursday, February 10th.
-Finally, BTIG Research increased their price target on Twilio from $260.00 to $270.00 and gave the company a “buy” rating in a report on Thursday, February 10th.
-One analyst has rated the stock with a sell rating, one has given a hold rating and twenty-two have assigned a buy rating to the stock.
-According to data from MarketBeat.com, Twilio has an average rating of “Buy” and an average price target of $316.11.
+Other analysts have also issued reports about the stock.
+Bank of America lifted their target price on shares of Twilio from $250.00 to $290.00 and gave the company a “buy” rating in a research report on Thursday, February 10th.
+Mizuho lifted their price target on shares of Twilio from $250.00 to $300.00 and gave the company a “buy” rating in a report on Thursday, February 10th.
+Needham & Company LLC cut their price target on shares of Twilio from $400.00 to $350.00 and set a “buy” rating for the company in a report on Thursday, February 10th.
+Canaccord Genuity Group cut their price target on shares of Twilio from $510.00 to $455.00 and set a “buy” rating for the company in a report on Thursday, February 10th.
+Finally, Wells Fargo & Company cut their price target on shares of Twilio from $285.00 to $225.00 in a report on Tuesday.
+One investment analyst has rated the stock with a sell rating, one has given a hold rating and twenty-two have assigned a buy rating to the company.
+Based on data from MarketBeat, the company has an average rating of “Buy” and an average price target of $306.11.

-In related news, insider Eyal Manor sold 3,088 shares of Twilio stock in a transaction dated Tuesday, February 15th.
-The stock was sold at an average price of $199.01, for a total value of $614,542.88.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, COO Khozema Shipchandler sold 1,614 shares of Twilio stock in a transaction dated Tuesday, April 5th.
-The stock was sold at an average price of $174.71, for a total value of $281,981.94.
-Following the completion of the transaction, the chief operating officer now owns 100,149 shares of the company’s stock, valued at approximately $17,497,031.79.
+In related news, COO Khozema Shipchandler sold 3,380 shares of the business’s stock in a transaction that occurred on Tuesday, February 15th.
+The shares were sold at an average price of $199.05, for a total transaction of $672,789.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, insider Eyal Manor sold 3,088 shares of the business’s stock in a transaction that occurred on Tuesday, February 15th.
+The shares were sold at an average price of $199.01, for a total transaction of $614,542.88.
 The disclosure for this sale can be found here.
-Insiders sold a total of 15,798 shares of company stock valued at $2,905,199 in the last quarter.
-4.96% of the stock is currently owned by company insiders.
+In the last quarter, insiders have sold 15,798 shares of company stock valued at $2,905,199.
+4.96% of the stock is owned by corporate insiders.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Gables Capital Management Inc. purchased a new position in Twilio in the fourth quarter worth about $26,000.
-Cornerstone Advisory LLC bought a new stake in Twilio in the fourth quarter worth about $35,000.
-Liberty Wealth Management LLC lifted its stake in Twilio by 81.4% in the third quarter.
-Liberty Wealth Management LLC now owns 107 shares of the technology company’s stock worth $33,000 after purchasing an additional 48 shares during the last quarter.
-Greycroft LP bought a new stake in Twilio in the fourth quarter worth about $29,000.
-Finally, MUFG Americas Holdings Corp bought a new stake in Twilio in the fourth quarter worth about $34,000.
-Institutional investors own 75.10% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of TWLO.
+Gables Capital Management Inc. acquired a new position in shares of Twilio in the fourth quarter valued at approximately $26,000.
+Activest Wealth Management boosted its holdings in shares of Twilio by 864.7% in the first quarter.
+Activest Wealth Management now owns 164 shares of the technology company’s stock valued at $27,000 after buying an additional 147 shares during the period.
+Greycroft LP acquired a new position in shares of Twilio in the fourth quarter valued at approximately $29,000.
+Liberty Wealth Management LLC boosted its holdings in shares of Twilio by 81.4% in the third quarter.
+Liberty Wealth Management LLC now owns 107 shares of the technology company’s stock valued at $33,000 after buying an additional 48 shares during the period.
+Finally, Confluence Wealth Services Inc. acquired a new position in shares of Twilio in the fourth quarter valued at approximately $33,000.
+Hedge funds and other institutional investors own 75.10% of the company’s stock.

 Twilio Inc, together with its subsidiaries, provides a cloud communications platform that enables developers to build, scale, and operate customer engagement within software applications in the United States and internationally.
 Its customer engagement platform provides a set of application programming interfaces that handle the higher-level communication logic needed for nearly every type of customer engagement, as well as enable developers to embed voice, messaging, video, and email capabilities into their applications.